… The days you struggled to get everything done.

 Unless you see the bold green "USDA Organic" seal, "organic" doesn't mean anything!

-Introducing… 100% Certified Organic Eye and Lines Treatment
+Introducing… Organic Renewing Eye and Lines Treatment for Youthful, Smooth Skin

-You've asked for an effective solution for controlling wrinkles and fine lines.
+You've asked for an effective solution for reducing the appearance of wrinkles and fine lines.
 After many months of testing and formulating, I'm pleased to bring you a treatment made from pure, natural ingredients that delivers exceptional results.

-My new organic formula firms and plumps delicate tissue around your eyes and lips, controlling wrinkles and fine lines, while reducing sags, puffiness and dark circles.
+My organic formula firms and plumps delicate tissue around your eyes and lips, helping soften wrinkles and fine lines, while reducing sags, puffiness and dark circles.

-Eye and Lines Treatment from Mercola.com provides deeply penetrating moisturizers and powerful antioxidants to tone and strengthen tissue, and fight free radical damage.
+Renewing Eye and Lines Treatment provides deeply penetrating moisturizers and powerful antioxidants to fight free radical damage.

-You'll feel and see the difference.
-You'll discover improved elasticity, tone and firmness as wrinkles, lines, bags and unsightly "crow's feet" are controlled.
+You'll feel and see the difference and discover improved elasticity, tone and firmness of your skin as the appearance of wrinkles, lines, bags and unsightly "crow's feet" soften and fade away.

 We've Chosen Only the Finest Natural Botanicals From Around the Globe

-From the far corners of the world, we've gathered 10 of the finest natural, organic botanicals to provide exceptional nourishment and hydration for dry and damaged skin.
+From the far corners of the world, we've gathered some of the finest, organic botanicals to provide exceptional nourishment and hydration for dry and damaged skin.

-You won't find purer, finer ingredients than those we've selected for our Eye and Lines Treatment.
+You won't find, finer ingredients than those we've selected for our Renewing Eye and Lines Treatment.
 Natural botanicals such as…

 Revered by the Ancient Greeks, the people of China, India and the Middle East for nearly 8000 years, the ruby red pomegranate enjoys a colorful history.